OPAE/intel-fpga-bbb/samples/tutorial/02_platform_ifc/02a_ifc_mapping/README.md

   [ccip_std_afu](hw/rtl/ccip_only.sv).

 - [hw/rtl/sources_ccip_with_local_mem.txt](hw/rtl/sources_ccip_with_local_mem.txt)
-  requests only CCI-P ports by naming [hw/rtl/ccip_with_local_mem.json](hw/rtl/ccip_with_local_mem.json), which requests interface class [ccip_std_afu_avalon_mm](hw/rtl/ccip_with_local_mem.sv).
+  requests CCI-P and local memory ports by naming [hw/rtl/ccip_with_local_mem.json](hw/rtl/ccip_with_local_mem.json), which requests interface class [ccip_std_afu_avalon_mm](hw/rtl/ccip_with_local_mem.sv).

 - [hw/rtl/sources_ccip_with_opt_local_mem.txt](hw/rtl/sources_ccip_with_opt_local_mem.txt)
-  requests only CCI-P ports by naming [hw/rtl/ccip_with_opt_local_mem.json](hw/rtl/ccip_with_opt_local_mem.json), which, like ccip_with_local_mem, requests interface class ccip_std_afu_avalon_mm.
-However, the JSON declares *local memory* optional.
+  requests CCI-P and local memory ports by naming [hw/rtl/ccip_with_opt_local_mem.json](hw/rtl/ccip_with_opt_local_mem.json), However, the JSON declares *local memory* optional.
 The PIM is thus able to satisfy the local memory request whether or not it is available.
 The preprocessor variable [PLATFORM_PROVIDES_LOCAL_MEMORY](hw/rtl/ccip_with_opt_local_mem.sv) indicates whether local memory is actually available.
 AFUs that can adapt to the available of local memory at compile time can take advantage of this